OSUSysLab/wPerf/README.md

 - Java program: start JVM with the option "-XX:+PreserveFramePointer", which has been added since JDK8u60.

 ## Compile wPerf kernel module and recorder:
-- Run make in wPerf/module/
-- Run make in wPerf/recorder/
+Run make in the repo's root directory.

 ## Test your application with wPerf:
 After you start your application, you can run wPerf/recorder/record.sh and follow the instructions.